gragusa/CovarianceMatrices.jl/README.md

 stderror(CRHC1(:Firm, df),lm)
 ```

-Alternatively, the cluster indeicatror can be passed directly (but this will only work if there are not missing values)
+Alternatively, the cluster indicator can be passed directly (but this will only work if there are not missing values)

 ```julia
 vcov(CRHC1(df[:Firm]), lm)